Laser Focused on Soil Health

 We must care for our soil as though it were a living, breathing organism.
 That’s why we’ve adopted a soil health management system.
-In the 21st century, that can mean checking on it using digital images that are collected from satellites.
+Au 21ème siècle, that can mean checking on it using digital images that are collected from satellites.
 More prosaically, it also means using no-till and cover crops.

 Yet most farmers remain committed to the ways of their parents and grandparents.
-Only 37 percent of the tillable acreage in the United States is part of a no-till system.
-Meanwhile, only 4 percent of farmland benefits from cover cropping.
+Seulement 37 pour cent of the tillable acreage in the United States is part of a no-till system. pendant ce temps, seulement 4 pour cent of farmland benefits from cover cropping.
 These rates are rising, but they’re rising slowly.

 I understand the reluctance.
 I’ve always felt we were doing right by our soils.
 But then we started using continuous no-till in 2014 and large scale cover crops in 2017.
 Now that we’ve enjoyed several seasons of experience this way, we’ve become big advocates for soil health management systems.